-- RF-DASH Trainee Understand the market of your local agricultural operations product
+Understand the market of your local agricultural operations product

-When maintaining the relationship with the farming community, it can be helpful to understand the economics of agriculture and farming.
+When maintaining the relationship with the agricultural community, it can be helpful to understand the economics of agriculture.
 For example, learning about when the price of grain drops, the amount of grain bin storage usually goes up on farms.
-Fluxes and downturns in the market can lead to increased stress and tension within the farming community.
-This is why it is important to anticipate these stressful times because this can affect not only your relationship with a farmer, but also the possibility of the increased likelihood of receiving a call for a emergency at their farm.
+Fluxes and downturns in the market can lead to increased stress and tension within the farming/ranching community.
+This is why it is important to anticipate these stressful times because this can affect not only your relationship with a farmer/rancher, but also the possibility of the increased likelihood of receiving a call for a emergency at their farm/ranch.